KoustubhPhalak/koustubhphalak.github.io/_pages/miscellaneous.md

 1\.
 Yoga and Meditation
 -----
 Since 2016, I have been practicing Yoga and Meditation techniques for 7 years.
 First, I learned the basic course Youth Empowerment Skills Plus (YES+) followed by the advanced course Silent Retreat, both conducted by the Art of Living Foundation.
-I am grateful for their teachings, for Sudarshan Kriya (a powerful guided meditation technique) has always tide the ups and downs of life 😄
+I am grateful for their teachings, for Sudarshan Kriya (a powerful guided meditation technique) has always helped me tide the ups and downs of life 😄
 <br>
 <img src="/images/art_of_living.png" alt="Meditation" width="400" style="border: 1px solid black;"/>